 He began managing in 1883 and spent 9 years with the Baltimore Orioles in the American Association and in the National League.
 He then managed three different teams in the National League.
 None of his teams finished higher than 3rd.

 When he wasn't managing in the AA or the NL, Barnie managed the Scranton Coal Heavers in the Eastern League in 1895, the Hartford Bluebirds in the Atlantic League in 1896, and the Hartford Indians in the EL from 1899 until mid-1900.
-He also was an umpire in the 1882 AA and 1892 NL.
+He also was an umpire in the National League and American Association between 1882 and 1892.